jreeve65/Notetaker/README.md

 App is deployed online using render.

 ## Credits
-Front end code provided by edx instructional staff delete function made in collaberation with Amanda Changa
+delete function made in collaberation with Amanda Changa

 ## Questions
 Hi my name is Jordan Reeve for questions regarding this project or my other work you can reach me via: